PGCE Access Bursary Terms and Conditions 2020/21

 1. Award details

-The PGCE Access Scholarship is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (Physical Education) at Brunel University London and the London Brunel International College in September 2019.
+The PGCE Access Bursary is available to full-time Home fee paying students beginning a Postgraduate Certificate in Education (PGCE) in Primary Education or Secondary Education (Physical Education) at Brunel University London in September 2020.
 Other PGCE courses are excluded from this scholarship due to the availability of Government funded bursaries.

-Value: £2,500 fee waiver, awarded once for the duration of the course (additional payments will not be made during a repeating year, regardless of the reason for repetition).
+Value: £2,500 cash award, awarded once for the duration of the course (additional payments will not be made during a repeating year, regardless of the reason for repetition).

 Data pertaining to scholarship holders such as: progression rates, degree attainment, degree completion, and graduate outcomes may also be analysed in order to understand the effectiveness of bursaries and scholarships.
 This data may also be linked to other data already held by the University for the purpose of better understanding the impact of bursaries and scholarships on under-represented groups.
 To learn more about how the University uses data to support its commitment to delivering positive outcomes to students from under-represented groups please visit our webpage.